kouts/promise-loading-handler/README.md

 # promise-loading-handler <a href="https://npm.im/promise-loading-handler"><img src="https://badgen.net/npm/v/promise-loading-handler"></a> ![](https://img.badgesize.io/promise-loading-handler/dist/promise-loading-handler.umd.js.svg) ![](https://img.badgesize.io/promise-loading-handler/dist/promise-loading-handler.umd.js.svg?compression=gzip)

-A simple, reusable loader handler function for `Promises` that will make sure the loading indicator in JS apps will disappear only when the last unresolved `Promise` gets resolved.
+A simple, reusable loading handler function for `Promises` that will make sure the loading indicator in JS apps will disappear only when the last unresolved `Promise` gets resolved.
 Created to solve the "flickering" issue that occurs when multiple requests are triggering the start of the loading progress.

 <img src="/.github/loading-indicator-flicker.gif" width="100%">